 Your life is a time-sensitive trust from God.
-Think about this great biblical truth and what it can/should mean to the way you invest your time, energies, and money.
+Think about this great biblical truth and what it can/should mean to the way you invest your time, energy, and money.

-In the event you have not read the introductory blog to this series and Truth #1, here are the links where you can read them before exploring Truth # 2, “Your Life is a Time-Sensitive Trust From God.”
+In the event you have not read the introductory blog to this series and Truth #1, here are the links where you can read them before exploring what I have to say here.
 Introduction:https://www.cosdavis.com/5-Life-Changing-Truths.
 Truth # 1 https://www.cosdavis.com/god-loves-me.

 ” We make a living by what we get; we make a life by what we give.”
 Winston Churchill